Countries still retain the death penalty for drug offences

 are on death row for drug offences worldwide

 Share this post

 Harm Reduction International has monitored the use of the death penalty for drug offences worldwide since our first ground-breaking publication on this issue in 2007.
-This report, our twelfth on the subject, continues our work of providing regular updates on legislative, policy and practical developments related to the use of capital punishment for drug offences, a practice which is a clear violation of international standards.
+This report, our tenth on the subject, continues our work of providing regular updates on legislative, policy and practical developments related to the use of capital punishment for drug offences, a practice which is a clear violation of international law.

 2020 was an unprecedented year for the death penalty for drug offences, with a record low number of confirmed executions and some of the most resolute executioners either refraining from implementing death sentences or declaring a moratorium.
 As such, and in light of the exceptional challenges that governments may face in the near future – ranging from strained healthcare systems to economic and employment crises following the COVID-19 pandemic – there may be a unique opportunity to make progress towards the abolition of the death penalty for drug offences.

 Thirty executions for drug offences were confirmed in 2020 – a 75% decrease from 2019.
 The picture remains incomplete, due to paucity of information on executions in China and Vietnam; nevertheless, the reduction is significant.
 It is too early to definitively conclude if this is the beginning of a long-term trend, or the outcome of an exceptional year.
 What is clear is that COVID-19 was not the only cause for this drop in executions, and that political developments played an important role.